-Gradually, more scientists began to publish their works in the vernacular in order to make their ideas accessible to the masses, and Latin lost its status as the scientific lingua franca.
-But since the primary reason for publishing scientific research was to share ideas and knowledge, there was concern that publishing scientific papers in so many different languages would hinder scientific communication and the understanding of important research being conducted abroad.
+Gradually, more scientists began publishing their works in the vernacular to make their ideas accessible to the masses, and Latin lost its status as the scientific lingua franca.
+But since the primary reason for publishing scientific research was to share ideas and knowledge, there was concern that publishing scientific papers in so many different languages would hinder scientific communication and the understanding of necessary research being conducted abroad.
 Although English in our modern era has gained dominance over scientific publications, it does not mean that each native language is not defended, as required in the language of the scientist’s community.
-By the mid-19th century, there were three primary languages used to promote scientific thought: English, French and German.
+By the mid-19th century, three primary languages were used to promote scientific thought: English, French and German.

 However, a publication available in only one language can be understood by the academic community with sufficient language skills in the published language.
-Professional scientists were expected to be proficient in all three of these languages and to publish exclusively in those languages.
-By 1900, the dominant language of science was German, and thanks to leading scientists like Einstein, Planck, Heisenberg and others, it remained that way until World War I led to boycotts of German scientists who were often barred from publishing in Western European journals.
+Professional scientists were expected to be proficient in all three languages and publish exclusively in those languages.
+By 1900, the dominant language of science was German.
+Thanks to leading scientists like Einstein, Planck, Heisenberg and others, it remained that way until World War I led to boycotts of German scientists who were often barred from publishing in Western European journals.

-Conflicts throughout the 21st century, including both World Wars and the Cold War, transformed the way scientists around the world communicated with each other, and by the mid-1990s English had firmly established itself as the language of science.
+Conflicts throughout the 21st century, including both World Wars and the Cold War, transformed the way scientists around the world communicated with each other.
+By the mid-1990s, English had firmly established itself as the language of science.
 Nowadays, anyone who wants to share their ideas must publish their work in English.

 In many countries, college-level science education is now conducted in English—partially because studying science in English is good preparation for a future scientific career and partly because the necessary words often don’t exist in any other language.
 Many scientific textbooks are written in English for students in non-English speaking countries.
 These students are required to have proficient English to pursue degrees and, eventually, careers in the sciences.